 The film looked far more expensive than it probably cost to make.

-If your in the mood for a Mad Max style world, but with a thoughtful narrative.
+If you’re in the mood for a Mad Max style world, but with a thoughtful narrative.
 Then the film is worth a look, but it might not stand up well to repeat viewings.

 - Incidental Music9.0